 Sharks in the Adriatic?

-Up to 47 different species of shark found in the Adriatic, including blue sharks, bull sharks, tiger sharks, and, yes, even the fearsome great white shark!
+Up to 47 different species of shark are found in the Adriatic, including blue, bull, tiger, and, yes, even the fearsome great white shark!
 But despite the occasional sensationalist story, there is little chance of you having any close encounters with sharks.

 The sad reality is that shark populations have plummeted during the 20th century due to overall drops in fish populations and, therefore, the shark’s food sources, mainly due to overfishing.
-The statistic that should be making headlines annually is that 100 million sharks are killed each year by humans, the animals often carelessly killed as bycatch — if we do not do more to ensure sustainable fishing, many species will be at risk of extinction.
+The statistic that should be making headlines annually is that 100 million sharks are killed each year by humans.
+The animals are often carelessly killed as bycatch — if we do not do more to ensure sustainable fishing, many species will be at risk of extinction.

-But if the thought of rare shark sightings is enough to keep you from dipping your toes in the waters, why not consider taking one of our Majestic Sunset Dubrivnik Boat Tours — our expert guides take you out onto the azure waters of the Adriatic to admire the most magical sites in the Dubrovnik region.
+But if the thought of rare shark sightings is enough to keep you from dipping your toes in the waters, why not consider taking one of our Majestic Sunset Dubrovnik Boat Tours — our expert guides take you out onto the azure waters of the Adriatic to admire the most magical sites in the Dubrovnik region.

 Swimming in Croatia’s Waters

 Croatia’s waters are crystal clear (making it easier to spot any incoming sharks!), their temperature mild, and there will be plenty of opportunities to explore secluded bays and coves.
-Hop from island to island in a country that can boast of 2,843 hours of sunlight every year and feel the revitalising effects of getting out into nature.
+Hop from island to island in a country that can boast 2,843 hours of sunlight annually and feel the revitalising effects of getting out into nature.

-We sincerely hope we’ve inspired you to begin planning your trip to coastal Croatia, to explore glowing azure waters in glorious sunshine!
-If you have any questions or comments, please get in touch.
+We sincerely hope we’ve inspired you to plan your trip to coastal Croatia, to explore glowing azure waters in glorious sunshine!